groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-04-12-how-to-streamline-your-document-signing-using-online-signature/index.md

 url: /2013/04/12/how-to-streamline-your-document-signing-using-online-signature/
 author: 'Derek Hyland'
 summary: ''
-tags: ['collect signatures online', 'e-signature', 'electronic signature', 'esignature', 'GroupDocs Signature', 'online signature', 'sign documents online', 'zArchive']
+tags: ['collect signatures online', 'e-signature', 'electronic signature', 'esignature', 'online signature', 'sign documents online', 'zArchive']
+categories: ['GroupDocs.Signature Product Family']
 ---

 A steady **document signing process** is the back bone of any contract-oriented organization.
 Conventional signing process leaves you with piles of signed documents, difficult to handle and archive.
 Also, the documents are passed around different departments, either getting lost or eating up too much time delaying the signing process. **Online signature** is the answer to all these concerns.